Modern dating isn’t just frustrating—it can be psychologically destabilizing.

 Interrupting patterns of self-abandonment in the hope of being chosen

-This is slow, insight-driven work that supports lasting relational change, not temporary confidence boosts.
+This is slow, insight-driven work that supports meaningful relational change, rather than temporary confidence boosts.

 -